Dr Alex Diment

 - Studied: Master of Applied Science and PhD

-Last year, in a remote corner of Tajikistan, camera traps captured rare footage of five snow leopards on a mountainside.
-These 250 photos – some of mothers with their cubs – were the result of a biodiversity survey led by Dr Alex Diment, Senior Technical Advisor at the Wildlife Conservation Society, Cambodia.
+In a remote corner of Tajikistan, a camera trap captured rare footage of five snow leopards.
+The extraordinary photos (top right) were the result of a biodiversity survey led by Dr Alex Diment, Senior Technical Advisor at the Wildlife Conservation Society, Cambodia.

 “Managing a team of 25 people to find the elusive snow leopard has definitely been a highlight of my career so far,” says Alex, Capacity Builder and Development Officer for the conservation organisation Flora and Fauna International.